JDiaz0523/Psi_analysis/README.md

 Notes

-- This function operates slowly in R (an interpreted language) and is intended only for demonstrations, such as numerically illustrating the equivalence of Equations 11 and 12 ([Díaz et al., 2026](https://doi.org/10.1038/s42003-026-10357-y)), supported by Equation 9 (see demo script 2).
+- This function operates slowly in R (an interpreted language) and is intended only for demonstrations, such as numerically illustrating the equivalence of Equations 11 and 12 ([Díaz, J. et al., 2026](https://doi.org/10.1038/s42003-026-10357-y)), supported by Equation 9 (see demo script 2).

 - For improved performance, use the neg.diff.ACF function, which calculates Psi efficiently by leveraging the optimized `acf` function.